 Be familiar with and adhere to the Ri's Child Safeguarding policy and procedure and data protection policy.
-You must also follow the health and safety guidelines laid out in this handbook and the risk assessment(s) for each Masterclass, including any procedures relating to covid.
+You must also follow the health and safety guidelines laid out in this handbook and the risk assessment(s) for each Masterclass.